Personal development books that changed lives

 5. Deep Work by Cal Newport — For career advancement the introvert way

-Newport’s thesis reframes career advancement introvert way: instead of building visibility through networking, build value through the quality of output that only sustained focus produces.
+Newport’s thesis reframes career advancement the introvert way: instead of building visibility through networking, build value through the quality of output that only sustained focus produces.
 Deep Work gives introverted professionals a career advancement strategy built around depth, not social currency.
 It provides the language and the logic for defending your work style to managers who prize visibility over substance.

 Key shift: Rather than trying to network more, Deep Work shows you how to become the person everyone wants on their team because of the quality of your output.